yuvrajsinghdrmlau/industrial-crack-identification-using-ai/readme.txt

 The model is implemented using PyTorch and leverages transfer learning with EfficientNet-B0 pretrained on ImageNet.

-The objective is to classify image patches into:
+The objective is to classify image patches into:-

 Defect (Crack)